 Before joining Jones Day, Ben served as a judicial law clerk in the U.S. Court of Appeals for the Third Circuit and the U.S. District Court for the Western District of Pennsylvania.
-Before law school, he worked as a percussionist in a variety of musical settings.

 Consumer contracts Q&A: United States, Thomas Reuters